For Refugees In Germany, Hope And Frustration Mark Path Toward Integration

 Language versus alienation

 Thirty miles up the Rhine River, in Cologne, refugees, most of them Syrians, sit in a classroom with the hum of traffic and fresh air flowing through an open window.
-They're absorbing information about German laws and customs at an integration center in a new high rise office building.
+They're absorbing information about German laws and customs at an integration center in a new high-rise office building.

-Karim Khayal is a counselor here.
-He says the key to success for refugees is learning German.
+Karim Khayal, a counselor here, says the key to success for refugees is learning German.

 "There is no integration without language."
 He says that's something the refugees have internalized.
 Khayal says they know that language is the No. 1 requirement and they understand that "speaking efficient German means having arrived in Germany."

 And there's a lot at stake, Khayal says.
 He points to Germany's experience with Turkish guest workers starting in the 1960s.
-The government failed to integrate them into German society and there continues to be alienation in that community — which now numbers 3 million.
+The government failed to integrate them into German society, and there continues to be alienation in that community — which now numbers 3 million.

 Khayal says the danger is very real that "if we don't take care now, we're going to have a larger group of alienated young men — men who are angry, who are bitter, who are both distant to their country of origin and distant to their new home country and who are going to, of course, have radical ideas."

-Note: A previous caption misspelled Solomon Yhdego's first name as Soloman.